All Blacks crush Wallabies 38-7 to retain Rugby Championship title

 Shannon Frizell, Codie Taylor and Will Jordan crossed in the first half to silence the bumper crowd, with Caleb Clarke, Mark Telea, and Rieko Ioane adding more tries in a devastating eight-minute second-half blitz.

+"I'm delighted with that, it was on an iconic ground and it's pretty special for us," said New Zealand coach Ian Foster.

+"To come away with that sort of victory is something we can be proud of.
+The way we were able to come through was really pleasing."

-Australia's lone try came from Rob Valetini and with stand-in skipper Allan Alaalatoa stretchered off with what appeared to be a serious leg injury, it was another miserable night.
+Australia's lone try came from Rob Valetini and with stand-in skipper Allan Alaalatoa stretchered off with a nasty leg injury, it was another miserable night.

 Ill-discipline again let them down, with two yellow cards making their job near impossible.